 Now, one of the things that happened as a result of all of this was that people started to think and make hay of the fact that GMO’s – this method of doing it in a more precise way, was somehow considered very dangerous.
-But I ask you, if you compare the two methods – traditional breeding and what you take hundreds of genes and pop them in between two plants….look for the products of maybe one or two genes that were useful without worrying about what else was going on, then mutagenizing if you didn’t get what you wanted, does that seem to you as though it is safer than taking a precise gene – we know what it is…we put it into a plant…these days we can know exactly where it’s going and we can monitor what has happened to the plant as a result of putting it in – that seems to me as just a much more sensible way of doing things.
-And I would like to give an analogy here…..the analogy I like to use…actually there are several….but one is let us say I want to take a GPS system…I want to put a GPS system into my old car, so what do I do?
+But I ask you, if you compare the two methods – traditional breeding where you take hundreds of genes and pop them in between two plants….look for the products of maybe one or two genes that were useful without worrying about what else was going on, then mutagenizing if you didn’t get what you wanted, does that seem to you as though it is safer than taking a precise gene – we know what it is…we put it into a plant…these days we can know exactly where it’s going and we can monitor what has happened to the plant as a result of putting it in – that seems to me as just a much more sensible way of doing things.
+And I would like to give an analogy here - the analogy I like to use - actually there are several - but one is let us say I want to take a GPS system…I want to put a GPS system into my old car, so what do I do?
 Do I take a new car that has one and then just mix it…take it apart…take my old car apart mix all the components…put it back together…..and then, look and see whether the GPS went in?
 Or, do I simply take the GPS from my new car and affix it into my old car?
 Seems to me that we know the answer to that, it’s obvious what you want to do, that is precision mechanics…we’re talking about precision breeding where we take one gene and put it in, and we know what it is.

 Another way of thinking about this, is really to think about an engineering line, a fabrication line that are making vehicles of one sort and another.
 You can look in the factory and you can see all of this machinery it’s all working doing its thing, but what’s important is what is coming out of the far end – is it a car, or is it a tank?
 Two very, very different things.
 The method…the fabrication line is essentially the same for both.
 Does it matter what the fabrication line is?
-No. What matters is what comes out of the far end.
-And this is really what precision agriculture worked the so called GMO’s do for you.
+No. What matters is what comes out at the far end.
+And this is really what precision agriculture, the so-called GMO’s do for you.
 They really allow you to be precise in what you’re doing.

 What happened since these methods were originally developed is we’ve actually learned how to do it, really very successfully and very well now, and in fact new methods are coming along all of the time, and it’s just a natural extension of typical plant breeding – the breeders have found a better way of getting in the gene they want without getting in the genes that they perhaps they don’t want to get in.
-And so, on the basis of this, people have been actually eating GMO’s…they’ve been looking at GMO’s for the longest time…all of the safety studies have proven to be very successful, there have been no well proven cases where a GMO has lead to any sort of health problems whatsoever.
+And so, on the basis of this, people have been actually eating GMO’s…they’ve been looking at GMO’s for the longest time…all of the safety studies have proven to be very successful, there have been no well proven cases where a GMO has led to any sort of health problems whatsoever.
 There just not there.
 As opposed to say a car which has health problems all of the time.